 Step 4: Review

 Benchmarking is the first place to start if you’re looking to build out ranges for your compensation strategy.
-Whether you’re using Comprehensive.io, guessing, asking your VCs, or using another source (Salary.com, Glassdoor, Option Impact, Radford, Pave, Croner, ERI etc.) – you need to get some sense of which data you’d like to attribute to which roles.
+Whether you’re using Comprehensive.io, guessing, asking your VCs, or using another source (Mercer, Payscale, Salary.com, Glassdoor, Radford, Pave, ERI, etc.) – you need to get some sense of which data you’d like to attribute to which roles.
 (Psst.
 Comprehensive.io culls market data from active job posts and aggregates it to provide a new, dynamic dataset.
 It’s free – no survey input nor integration required.)

-Companies rely too heavily on imperfect market data.
-The goal is to find a dataset that is directionally correct and/or fiscally attainable, then tweak it to align with the company’s available resources and roles.
+Companies often rely too heavily on market data that’s not quite perfect.
+The goal should be to find a dataset that is pointing you in the right direction and fits your budget, then tweak it to align with the company’s resources and roles.

-Benchmarking alone is not a strategy.
-You need to take a holistic look at your data and ensure it makes sense relative to a role’s level and value at a company.
+Benchmarking is super useful, but it alone is not a strategy.
+You need to zoom out and take a big-picture look at your data to ensure it makes sense relative to a role’s level and value at a company.
+Follow these steps to benchmark salaries at your company.

-Blindly treating benchmarks as ranges can lead to inconsistencies between levels and functions.
-Market data can be inconsistent for a number of reasons including ad hoc hiring, incorrect leveling or job family selection, and skews based on survey participants.
+Using benchmarks as ranges without a second thought can lead to a bit of a mess between different levels and functions.
+Market data can be all over the place for a number of reasons like last-minute hires, incorrect leveling or mix ups with job titles/families.

 Don’t set it and forget it.
-You’ll want to revisit your ranges between every 6 and 12 months to see if there have been any changes to the market and adjust accordingly.
+It’s a good idea to check in every 6 and 12 months to see if anything’s changed in the market and adjust accordingly.
 This will ensure that you’ll be able to remain competitive.

-On the flip side, don’t change your ranges too frequently to avoid following fluctuations of the market.
+On the flip side, don’t change your ranges too frequently or you’ll just be chasing fluctuations of the market.

-Refining your compensation strategy is an iterative process - it takes some finessing to develop something that’s consistent, aligns with your philosophy, and fits in the confines of your budget.
+Refining your compensation strategy is an iterative process—it takes some finessing to develop something that’s consistent, aligns with your philosophy, and fits your budget.

 Compensation review cycles are extremely manual, time-consuming, and error-prone when you’re capturing all of this information and tracking recommendations via spreadsheets.
 But, comp reviews don’t need to provoke a sense of dread.